lelorinel/easy-docker/README.md

 ### Easy Docker

-This is a simple Docker image that can be used to run a single command in a container.
-It is useful for running a single command in a container without having to build a Dockerfile.
+This is a tool that allows you to prepare a container file automatically.

 #### Usage